guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/resources/policy_templates/conflict_resolution_policy.md

 - Members and cooperative staff (if applicable)

 ## Guiding Principles
-1.  **Proactive Engagement**: Address conflicts promptly to prevent escalation.
+1.  **Proactive Engagement**: Conflicts should be addressed promptly and constructively to prevent escalation and maintain cooperative harmony.
-2.  **Mutual Respect**: Treat all participants with dignity.
+2.  **Mutual Respect**: All parties involved in a conflict resolution process must be treated with dignity and respect, fostering an environment conducive to resolution.
-3.  **Impartiality**: Ensure equitable opportunity for all parties to present perspectives without bias.
+3.  **Impartiality**: The process must ensure equitable opportunity for all parties to present their perspectives without bias, maintaining neutrality throughout.
-4.  **Confidentiality**: Handle sensitive information with discretion.
+4.  **Confidentiality**: Sensitive information shared during conflict resolution will be handled with the utmost discretion, adhering to privacy regulations and building trust.
-5.  **Procedural Transparency**: The process will be clearly articulated and accessible.
+5.  **Procedural Transparency**: The conflict resolution process will be clearly articulated, accessible, and consistently applied to all members.
-6.  **Collaborative Resolution**: Encourage joint efforts for mutually beneficial solutions.
+6.  **Collaborative Resolution**: The policy encourages joint efforts and open dialogue to achieve mutually beneficial solutions that uphold the cooperative's collective interests.

 ## Conflict Resolution Process

 ### Phase 1: Direct Engagement
-Members are encouraged to initiate direct communication to address concerns before formal intervention.
-This engagement should be constructive, focusing on the issue rather than personal critique, and aiming for an informal resolution.
+Members are encouraged to initiate direct, constructive communication to address concerns before formal intervention.
+This informal approach should focus on the issue at hand, aiming for a prompt and amicable resolution.

 **Timeline**: Attempt direct engagement within 14 calendar days of the incident or awareness of the issue.